Calgary Personal Injury Lawyers

 Fact: Even if you’re partially or entirely responsible for an accident, you can still receive accident benefits and file a claim for your injuries and damages.

-According to the provincial government’s information for insurance consumers, if you have been injured in an automobile accident in Alberta, you are entitled to accident benefits coverage regardless of whether you were at-fault for the accident.
+According to the provincial government’s information for insurance consumers, if you have been injured in an automobile accident, you are entitled to accident benefits coverage regardless of whether you were at fault for the accident.

 Myth 2: You Don’t Need to Report Minor Accidents

-In Alberta, you are legally required to report a car accident to the police in these circumstances:
+In Alberta, you are legally required to report a car accident to the police in the following circumstances:

-• if any driver does not have documentation such as a driver’s license, registration or insurance;
+• A driver does not have documentation, such as a driver’s license, registration, or insurance

-• if one or more of the vehicles isn’t drivable, and;
+• One or more of the vehicles is not driveable

-• if the involved vehicles have $5,000 or more combined damage, you must go to a police station and file a Collision Report Form.
+• The involved vehicles have $5,000 or more in combined damage, in which case you must go to a police station and file a Collision Report Form

-However, even if the accident seems minor, filing a police report and notifying your insurance company is always a good idea.
-Sometimes, injuries like whiplash or soft tissue damage don’t show up immediately but may develop over time.
-Reporting the incident ensures you’re covered if problems arise down the line.
+Even if the accident seems minor and none of the above apply, you should still notify your insurance company.
+Injuries like whiplash or soft tissue damage don’t always show up right away and can develop over time.
+Reporting the incident from the start ensures you’re covered if problems arise later.

-Call 911 if anyone is seriously injured or you believe another driver may be guilty of a criminal offence, like impaired driving.
-If police attend the accident scene, ask them for a copy of their report or the file number for your case.
+If anyone is seriously injured, or you believe another driver may be guilty of a criminal offence, such as impaired driving, call 911 immediately.
+If police attend the scene, ask for a copy of their report or the file number for your records.

 Myth 3: You Can’t Claim Compensation for Pain and Suffering

-Fact: You can claim compensation for non-economic damages (pain and suffering) in Alberta.
-Damages for pain and suffering are intangible and depend on your injuries and the impact on your life
+Fact: You can claim compensation for pain and suffering in Alberta.
+The amount depends on your injuries and how they have affected your life.

 • Difficulty performing everyday tasks